waleedafifi90/watanimall/README.md

 - Check add to cart button style in product details page
 - Check the slider inside the product page
 - Check for category page Breadcrumb, url when filter, and the sort must be on default on page load
+- Check for the name of the product that been added to the cart ❌

 ### Bugs
 - Price format in the cart changed once the user remove an item